-However, a much more significant cost jump comes because this court reporting firm also charges for word index pages at the same per-page rate as the other transcript pages.
+However, a much more significant cost jump comes because this court reporting firm also charges transcript page rates for word index pages.
 Their word index for this transcript was 58 pages!
 Plus they added 2 more pages which traditionally have not been part of a transcript – one page containing an excerpt from the Federal Rules of Civil Procedure and the other page containing a company certificate and disclosure statement.

 Their total page count for this transcript: 370 pages (including word index and added pages)

 Our total page count for this transcript: 296 pages (no per-page charge for word index, no added pages)